 We bought two packs of confetti balloons, one containing gold confetti and one multi-coloured.
 When we opened the packet, what looked like a weeks worth of used condoms flocked upon our floor.
 Followed by a sorry excuse for a funnel, and a bag of clumpy confetti.
 We put them together, filled them with helium, and marvelled at how good they looked on our ceiling.

-The next morning (the day of the party), we woke to them bombing us, looking cloudy and rubbish.
+The next morning (the day of the party), we woke to them bombing down on us, looking cloudy and rubbish.
 Felix went mad on them, but we couldn’t use these outdoors.

 Paw Patrol Balloons.

 This was a very similar case to the confetti balloons… we put them up the night before, to find them back down by the morning.
 None the less, Felix and Ali enjoyed running around with them in their mouths.

 We actually bought 3 of these, but when we bought them home, Felix took off with one and I haven’t found it since.
 Our intentions were to have the balloons floating in bunches, looking like we had this party thing down.
 Obviously that wasn’t going to happen.

 Foil ‘1’ balloon.

 This was actually a success, and made good use of one of the weights.
 I loved this up, and Felix looked so cute carrying it around.
 This is still holding strong in our kitchen, despite the packet giving it a week long lifespan.